This online module is a foundational resource of the Nelson Mandela Project for Social Change.

 • An introduction to Nelson Mandela's mentors and companions in his political struggle;

-• An invitation to critically reflect on the legacy of South Africa's democratization process, and its consequences nowadays.
+• An invitation to critically on the legacy of South Africa's democratization process, and its consequences nowadays.

 It should take around 40 minutes to complete the module.